 - institutional bodies, such as the Sectoral Committee for Education or the General Committee for University Policy;

-- consultative bodies, such as the State Council for Education, the Council for Vocational Training, the Council for Artistic Education and the Council for Universities;
+- consultative bodies, such as the State Council for Education, the Council for Vocational Training, the Council for Artistic Education and the University Council;

 - educational evaluation agencies and other professional associations and corporations;

-- the departments of education of the different autonomous communities.
+- the departments and regional departments for Education of the different autonomous communities.

-Although the MEFP is in charge of the drafting and coordination of the actions and the necessary regulations for its implementation, as well as the body responsible for guiding its successful implementation through the National Coordination Point, its actual implementation is the responsibility of public authorities and the different social actors.
+Although the MEFD s in charge of the drafting and coordination of the actions and the necessary regulations for its implementation, as well as the body responsible for guiding its successful implementation through the National Coordination Point, its actual implementation is the responsibility of public authorities and the different social actors.

 Structure of the Spanish Qualifications Framework: levels and learning outcomes